ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 Because it uses `Amount`, it needs no special validation checks.

-In the new, improved `BankAccount`, the need for validation disappears because it is automatically enforced by the types:
+In the new, improved `BankAccount`, the need for argument validation disappears because it is automatically enforced by the types:

 ```python
 # typed_bank_account.py